wellgrisa/react-css-variables-themed/packages/css-style-declaration/README.md

 }
 ```

-In the example shown in the commence of this document the lib being used to get these values is [hex-to-hsl](https://www.npmjs.com/package/hex-to-hsl), but one can use any lib or even create the logic to get the values from a hexadecimal color.
-The following example uses the \`setTheme\` function to change the theme dynamically.
+In the example shown in the the [documentation](https://wellgrisa.github.io/tame-your-theme/) the lib being used to get these values is [hex-to-hsl](https://www.npmjs.com/package/hex-to-hsl), but one can use any lib or even create the logic to get the values from a hexadecimal color.
+The following example uses the `setTheme` function to change the theme dynamically.
 To achieve this change, it's necessary to have a proper css set in place in the components.